Jenn Clempner

 - MA Supervisor

-Outside of her professional roles, Jenn is a dedicated endurance swimmer, constantly challenging herself to push beyond her limits.
+Outside her professional roles, Jenn is a dedicated endurance swimmer, committed to personal discipline and growth.

 Current and Future Research